AmpliconSuite/AmpliconClassifier/README.md

 ****`[output_prefix]_gene_list.tsv`****

 If `--extract_genes` is set, this will report the genes present on amplicons with that classification, and which genomic feature (e.g. ecDNA_1, BFB_1, etc), it is located on.
+This option will also create a folder in the current working directory which stores a .bed file with the predicted feature regions.

 **4. Description of command line arguments**: